suyogpatil3/suyogpatil3/README.md

 - 👋 Hi, I’m Suyog Patil
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Full Stack Web Development
-- 💞️ I’m looking to collaborate on Full Stack development projects
+- 💞️ I’m looking for an opportunity to work as a frontend or a full stack developer
-- 📫 You can reach me by dropping an email at suyog3198@gmail.com or at @suyogpatil.31 on Instagram
+- 📫 You can reach me by dropping an email at suyog3198@gmail.com or on [LinkedIn](https://www.linkedin.com/in/suyog-patil-0a1839194/)
 <!---
 suyogpatil3/suyogpatil3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.